 OAR Senior Director of Government Affairs

-The good news just keeps on rolling.
-We’re well over halfway through the 2019 Legislative Session, and tremendous progress has been made on all OAR request legislation.
-We have been very fortunate that all three of our requests have moved through the process with ease and little opposition.
-One of our bills has been signed by the Governor, another is awaiting his signature, and the third is facing one last hurdle before making it to the same place!
+The third reading deadline just passed, meaning we’re reaching the final days of the legislative session, and we have been very fortunate all three of our requests have moved through the process with ease and little opposition.
+Two of our bills have been signed by the Governor, and the third is on his desk awaiting signature!

 SB104: Marketing Clarification Language on Buyer Inducements